lufinkey/react-native-spotify/README.md

 			* **clientID** (*required*) - Your spotify application's ClientID that you registered with spotify [here](https://developer.spotify.com/my-applications)
 			* **redirectURL** (*required*) - The redirect URL to use when you've finished logging in.
 You need to set this up for your application [here](https://developer.spotify.com/my-applications)
 			* **sessionUserDefaultsKey** - The preference key to use to store session data for this module
+			* **scopes** - An array of scopes to use in the application.
+A list of scopes can be found [here](https://developer.spotify.com/web-api/using-scopes/)
+			* **tokenSwapURL** - The URL to use to swap an authentication code for an access token
+			* **tokenRefreshURL** - The URL to use to get a new access token from a refresh token

 		* **loggedIn** - A boolean indicating whether or not a session was automatically logged back in